DhrBaksteen/Arduino-SPI-LM15SGFNZ07-LCD-Library/README.md

 Send the given byte to the LCD controller in a safe way by first toggling the /CS pin.
 It is used by the functions of this library when sending commands only.
 By toggling the /CS pin before sending the command we get more relyability, which is especially important when sending command bytes.
-This function assumes that the correct data/command register has already been selected.
+This function assumes that the correct data/command register has already been selected by LCD_RS_ON or LCD_RS_OFF.
 <table>
 <tr><td>data</td><td>The data or command to send to the LCD controller</td></tr>
 </table>